As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 Resort hopping is a term coined to describe touring multiple resorts at Disney World.
 Not to be confused with a split stay, where you stay at multiple resorts during your vacation.

 Resort hopping is similar to park hopping.
-When you park hop, you might visit Magic Kingdom for a couple of hours and then “hop” over to Epcot.
+When you park hop, you might visit Magic Kingdom for a few hours and then “hop” to Epcot.
 Of course, you must have a park-hopper ticket to do that.

 With resorts, it’s the same idea.
-For example, you might visit Disney’s Grand Floridian for breakfast, hop to the Contemporary for a while, and then hop over to the Polynesian.
+For example, you might visit Disney’s Grand Floridian, hop to the Contemporary, and then the Polynesian.
+Don’t worry.
+You can take the monorail between these resorts.
+You don’t have to hop–that would take forever!

-As for the best time to do a little resort hopping, that’s up to you.
-You might plan an entire day at some point during their trip.
+As for the best time of day to do a little resort hopping, that’s up to you.
+You might plan an entire day of resort hopping or spend a day at the pool and then resort hop later that evening.

 Disney World Resort Hopping Itineraries